corenetdynamics/image-generator/README.rst

     execute-script:
       script: < Which script to be executed >
+      clean-tmp-files: False # remove the temporary files used for copying the tarball on the container (default: False)

     # lxc always assumes you are in /root, thus take care if you use relative paths to the scripts here

     create-image:
       destination: < Path and Name of the image you are saving >
+      alias: "Published by image-generator" # additional alias to give to the created image (default: "Published by image-generator")

     # if the destination does not yet contain the ending tar.gz it will be added automatically

     clean:
-      tmp-files: < True or False >
-      container: < True or False >
-      image-store: < True or False >

-    # Booleans if you want to
-        -   remove the temporary files used for copying the tarball on the container
-        -   remove the container used for creating the lxc image
+      container: < True or False > # remove the container used for creating the lxc image
-        -   remove the image created from the container from your local image store
+      image-store: < True or False > # remove the image created from the container from your local image store

     # You can (re)import the images anytime by lxc image import < Your path to the desired image.tar.gz > --alias < Your Alias here >